Abena61/From-Business-Idea-to-RAG-and-Fine-Tuning-/README.md

 ###  Description
 FashionEasy is a database system designed to manage users, products, orders, vendors, and styling suggestions.
 It facilitates efficient tracking of fashion-related data, including user preferences, product inventory, order details, and vendor relationships.

+FashionEasy is a database-driven AI system that I developed to manage and analyze fashion-related data.
+The project consists of SQLite with an ERD, a RAG system for AI-powered recommendations, and a fine-tuned LLM to generate personalized fashion insights.

+I built multiple Jupyter Notebooks for database schema design, synthetic data generation, and AI-driven querying.
+The system integrates RAG to efficiently retrieve fashion insights from structured data and an LLM fine-tuned on domain-specific knowledge to enhance recommendation accuracy.
+Additionally, privacy-focused retrieval mechanisms ensure secure handling of user data.
+The project demonstrates expertise in LLM fine-tuning, AI-driven personalization, and intelligent data management.

+The database is fully operational, and future development includes integrating a web-based interface for real-time AI-powered recommendations and enhancing the LLM’s contextual understanding for more precise fashion suggestions
 ---

 ##  Project Files and Purpose